 Sheryl, a 66-year-old woman, is a well-established patient who presents with a 3-month history of being "tired a lot more."
 She has had moments where "my heart beats fast," and this causes her to feel "dizzy and lightheaded."
-She is on losartan-HCT 20-12.5 mg and amlodipine 5 mg, "I've had high blood pressure for years."
+She is on losartan-HCT 25-12.5 mg and amlodipine 5 mg, "I've had high blood pressure for years."
 No fever, chills, or sweats.
 Does not report any abnormal bleeding.

-After discussion, she chooses to start rivaroxaban 20 mg daily.
+After the discussion, she chose to start apixaban 5 mg twice daily.